Table of Contents[Hide][Show]

 The islands of the Lucayan Archipelago include The Bahamas and Turks and Caicos.

-Other Islands that don’t require a passport
+Islands that don’t require a passport to visit

 In addition to the U.S. Virgin Islands (St. Thomas, St. John, and St. Croix), Puerto Rico is a passport-free destination for U.S. citizens as well since they are also U.S. Territories.